So you’ve got a project at hand, and it includes redesigning a product, website, ecommerce website, app, etc.

-Don’t underestimate the benefits of involving users in your website redesign project; they can act as a test group for the project and assist you in the optimization of your existing website.
+Don’t underestimate the benefits of involving users in your website redesign project; they can act as a test group for the project and assist you in the optimization of your existing website or your website template.

 Read more about designing WITH the user in digital projects.

 Don’t forget Search Engine Optimization (SEO)